Ladybug Tools is a collection of free computer applications that support environmental design and education.

 The modular nature of the Ladybug and Honeybee tool-sets provides a unique and powerful opportunity to create both productivity and innovative workflows at a wide gambit of skill levels and complexity.
 In short: it is one of the most powerful analysis tools in the industry because of its flexibility.

 The Ladybug family of tools provides not only top of the line, free plug-ins for environmental simulation, but also an amazing community with support from users and developers.
 Being involved in this community since the first insect was “born” in January 2013, I love the fact that we can all influence the tools and help to make it better every day.
-The fact that we finally can run CFD simulation on every project using Butterfly via Dynamo in Revit for any space is something was not possible before these tools were developed.
 With the Ladybug family, the future looks very bright!

 A flexible and powerful set of tools to interface architectural design and engineering software.
 The direct integration in the design team modeling environment of choice allows for easier and faster interoperability; the open ended nature of the parametric components allows the development of both general purpose and highly project specific workflows.